 - Press Windows key + R, type ncpa.cpl and click ok,

-- Here right click on active network adapter (Ethernet/WiFi) and select properties.
+- Here right-click on the active network adapter (Ethernet/WiFi) and select properties.

 - Then double-click on Internet Protocol Version 4 (TCP/IPv4).

-- Now under general tab select radio button Obtain an IP address automatically and Obtain DNS server address automatically.
+- Now under the general tab select the radio button Obtain an IP address automatically and Obtain DNS server address automatically.

 - Click apply and ok to make save changes and check the internet started working.

-Note: If it is already selected to automatically Obtain an IP address DNS server then switch to google DNS probably help to fix the problem.
-To do this Select the radio button Use the following DNS server addresses and set the value as below.
+Note: If it is already selected to automatically Obtain an IP address DNS server then switch to google DNS probably helps to fix the problem.
+To do this select the radio button Use the following DNS server addresses and set the value as below.